nccgroup/nOBEX/README.md

 python3 examples/pbapclient.py 5C:51:88:8A:EC:5B ~/pbap_root/
 ```

+Alternatively, use the PBAP sample data tree located in the `examples/pbap_root` folder.

-Modify the vcards and listing XMLs in the your dump destination directory as desired.
+Modify the vcards and listing XMLs in the your PBAP dump directory as desired.
 Now run a
 PBAP server using the cloned phone book:
 ```
 sudo python3 examples/multiserver.py --pbap ~/pbap_root/